'Messi was impossible but Ronaldo was close to happening' - The truth about Arsenal's near-misses in the transfer market | Goal.com

 "I tried to do a deal to bring him in on trial, to see if we could watch him at our training ground, but this was impossible because Ituano were very close to blooding him in the first team.

-"So, it was a case of watching him in Brazil, we watched him extensively and I was very impressed with what I saw.
-I knew his representatives from a long time back and then after that it was just a question of getting the deal done and they did.
+"So, it was a case of watching him in Brazil.
+We watched him extensively and I was very impressed with what I saw.
+I knew his representatives from a long time back and then, after that, it was just a question of getting the deal done.

 "But it was evident from the start that he had the hunger to succeed.
 He had pace, could repeat high intensity, he had good technique on his right foot and a smell for taking up goalscoring positions.